Manchester United player Ashley Young faces driving ban

-Prosecutor Jagdeep Sekhon said Young's Range Rover Vogue was caught by a speed camera near the M6 Toll's junction with the M42 on March 7 last year.'No disrespect'
+Prosecutor Jagdeep Sekhon said Young's Range Rover Vogue was caught by a speed camera near the M6 Toll's junction with the M42 on March 7 last year.

 He offered no evidence on a separate charge of failing to provide information to police about the driver of the Range Rover.